arnaud-barbotte/noar/index.md

 ---
-title: Welcome to pancake
+title: Welcome
 header: make some …
 ---

 # Getting Started

-Welcome to [pancake](http://make.pancakeapps.io).
+Welcome to [crypto]().
 Here's a quick how-to guide to get you up and running.
 Feel free to delete this file from your Pancake.io folder at any time.

 <ul>
   <li class='icon-fire'><a href='http://blog.pancake.io'>Blog</a></li>